torrust/torrust-index-gui/docs/index.md

 Access to fetch at 'http://localhost:3001/v1/torrents?page_size=50&page=0&sort=UploadedDesc&categories=&tags=' from origin 'http://localhost:3000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 ```

-You need to enable the Cors layer with the permissive option setting the environment variable `TORRUST_IDX_BACK_CORS_PERMISSIVE` to `true`.
+You need to enable the Cors layer with the permissive option setting the environment variable `TORRUST_INDEX_BACK_CORS_PERMISSIVE` to `true`.

-Please refer to the [Index Backend documentation](https://github.com/torrust/torrust-index-backend) for more information.
+Please refer to the [Index documentation](https://github.com/torrust/torrust-index) for more information.

 ### Run the frontend